netlify/examples/examples/supabase-astro/README.md

 [View this example site here](https://example-user-uploads-astro-blobs.netlify.app/)

-This site shows how you can use Netlify Blobs in an Astro project to store and display assets uploaded by users.
-It uses a random, mocked auth service and enables a logged-in user to upload an avatar image that gets displayed in the header.
+This site shows how you can use Supabase in an Astro project to store and display assets uploaded by users.
+It displays various pets and lets you look at their pages.

 ## Clone and deploy this example